Job Type: Fixed Term or Permanent Full-time Contract.

 • Maintenance of digital filing systems and performance of all general administrative tasks as appropriate.

-• Carry out any other duties required by the Head of Service and Safer Schools and / or the Directors.
+• Carry out any other duties required by the line manager, Head of Service and Safer Schools and / or the Directors.

-• Be able to work and thrive under pressure.
+• Be able to work and thrive in a busy environment and deliver projects to strict deadlines.

 • A high attention to detail.